List of Star Trek materials: Energy sources

 Dilithium crystals, in all Star Trek series, were shown to be an essential component for a starship's faster than light drive, or warp drive, since they were necessary to regulate the matter-antimatter reactions needed to generate the required energy.
 Dilithium was frequently featured in the original series as a scarce resource.
-By the time in which the later series were set, dilithium could be synthesized.
+By the time the later series were set, dilithium could be synthesized.